pan1kt/GamingTweaks/README.md

 **Time Stamp Counter** (TSC) (default) (bcdedit /set useplatformclock false) <br/>

-TSC is reliable and can be used. more info i will edit later.
+TSC is reliable and will give you the lowest latency and highest fps<br/>
+The HPET option in bios does not matter if this is set in cmd<br/>
+The HPET option in bios should be ON to make the timer resolution more accurate

 **ACPI Power Management Timer** (PMT) (bcdedit /set useplatformclock true + HPET BIOS OFF) <br/>